Frequently Asked Questions

 Where is The Empowerment Center?

-The 34-bed facility is in Washoe County, Nevada.
-It is a state licensed facility close to city bus lines, shopping, and employment centers.
+The Empowerment Center is a 36-bed facility dedicated to serving women in Washoe County, Nevada.
+It is a state-licensed facility close to city bus lines, shopping, and employment centers.

 Are there residency requirements?

-- Willingness to work a 12-step program of recovery
+- Willingness to actively a 12-step recovery program

 What does the program provide?